Gentle Transporting for Your Betta: A Step-by-Step Guide

 Keep the Temperature Steady

 • Bettas like warm water (around 24-27°C).
 If traveling during cold weather, wrap the container in a towel or cloth to keep it warm.
-You can also use hand warmers if needed.

 Limit Travel Time